 Is it your preference to collaborate; given the time you spent as a teammate it makes sense.
 Entrepreneurs are leaders and yet collaboration is important too.
 In their 2017 Job Outlook Survey the National Association of Colleges and Employers (NACE) found that “78% of hiring managers seek job candidates who demonstrate strong teamwork skills”.
 Regardless of your career choice, don’t go it alone gather mentors, colleagues and friends to help you make key decisions.

-This AthLife Fundamental is powered by 9 Traits of Successful Entrepreneurs You Should Develop.
+This tip is inspired by 9 Traits of Successful Entrepreneurs You Should Develop.